ronyman-com/ronyman-com/README.md

-- 👋 Hi, I’m Rony MAN
+- 👋 Welcome to ronyman's team.
-- 👀 I’m interested in coding and have a glass of cofe before started.
+- 👀 Coding never been easy. but we could do here in github...
-- 🌱 I’m currently runing few coding and web applicant businesses if you are interesting to join me just let me know.
+- 🌱 to learn more about me let's visit www.ronyman.com
-- 💞️ I’m looking to collaborate on join venture or as reseller
+- 💞️ What is your favorite project?
-- 📫 you can contact me at ronyman.com@outlook.com
+- 📫 And what we can help?
-or visit www.bigwebx.com
+- services@ronyman.com

 <!---
 Love my job and want to share me a cup cofe here is the link to go: